wmamills/hvac-demo/demo-amp-zephyr.readme.md

-# Demo3: Cortex-M MCU with ivshmem-flat and Linux uio
+# demo-amp-zephyr: Cortex-M MCU with ivshmem-flat and Linux uio

+**This demo is a work in progress.**  It currently shows the low level AMP basics that will be used but does not yet implement virtio-msg-amp.

 This demo shows how to do shared memory and bi-directional interrupts between a MCU platform and Linux using two QEMU instances.